-Courses in the history department span all the chronological and geographical areas of historical study and are taught by professors in classes small enough for dialogue between students and professors.
-A major in history consists of thirty-six semester hours of history courses for the B. A. and thirty-three hours of history courses for the B. S. Normally course selection should represent three areas of history (United States history, European history, and either Asian, African or Latin American history) and be distributed chronologically as well as geographically.
+Courses in the history program span all the chronological and geographical areas of historical study and are taught by professors in classes small enough for dialogue between students and professors.
+A major in history consists of thirty-six semester hours of history courses for the B. A. and thirty-three hours of history courses for the B. S. Normally course selection should represent three areas of history (United States history, European history, and either Asian, African, Middle Eastern or Latin American history) and be distributed chronologically as well as geographically.
 Students must also complete a minimum of four courses at the 400 level and they must write a research paper in history.
 The paper is completed in History 392.
 History 392 must be passed with a grade of “C” or higher.
 The 392 paper meets the College of Liberal Arts Writing-Across-the-Curriculum (WAC) requirement.